 This helped me to understand the “why” of stakeholders in a much deeper way.
 Instead of wondering why we had a lot of SEO tickets on our backlog, I now know what the value is that SEO brings to our website, and how much traffic it generates.
 With our UX specialists, I now understand why our website is designed the way it is.
 And our conversion specialist showed me why it is so important to do A/B tests.

 Besides the better understanding of the marketing domain, I noticed that the stakeholders were really enthusiastic when you show some interest in their work, and they love to show, and explain what they do.
+I learned useful things, and as a side effect made some connections with stakeholders.
+Showing interest in their work helped create goodwill.

 Things to keep in mind